The Pygac API

 spacecrafts_orbital = {2: 'noaa 16', 4: 'noaa 15', 6: 'noaa 17', 7: 'noaa 18', 8: 'noaa 19', 11: 'metop 01', 12: 'metop 02', 13: 'metop 03'}

-class pygac.klm_reader.KLM_QualityIndicator(value)
+class pygac.klm_reader.KLM_QualityIndicator(*values)

 Quality Indicators.